daniel-s-ingram/ai_for_robotics/README.md

-# Udacity's Artificial Intelligence for Robotics by Sebastian Thrun
+# Artificial Intelligence for Robotics by Sebastian Thrun

 ## Lesson 1
 ### Histogram Localization in a Cylic 1D World